NativeScript/docker-images/v8-snapshot/README.md

 ## Snapshot NativeScript App
 1) [optional] follow the [`Local Build`](#local-build) section
-2) run a release build with --env.snapshot (TODO: maybe we need a flag for the Docker usage?)
+2) run a release build with --env.snapshot and --env.snapshotInDocker

 ## FAQ
 **Question:** How did we find the required snapshot tool dependencies?